 The Internet of things, or IoT, loosely refers to todays landscape of connected devices in both how they network with each other and the cloud.
 IoT plays a major roll in all our daily lives.
 From having your smart speaker adjust the thermostat to tapping your watch on a rapid transit reader, or ordering food through a kiosk, we are living in a world with over 7 billion connected devices.
 While much of the IOT is accessible to someone who is blind, at times awareness of how to interact with these “things,” can be challenging.
 Assistive technology can serve as either a conduit to more efficiently access the connected world, or as an augmentation to vastly improve the user experience.
 This presentation will explain how HumanWare is using machine and deep learning technologies to provide more complete access to the connected world.
 We will look at currently available devices, as well as where we are heading in the future.

 Join the American Council of the Blind for a conversation to learn how the built environment is becoming more accessible and independently navigable for people who are blind.
 In this session, ACB will host a conversation with representatives from Verizon Communications, Way Map, and Way Finder Family Services to share how technology developers, service providers, and the blindness community are collaborating to solve long-standing issues through the adoption of new technologies.
 We will discuss the latest innovations in way finding and navigation technology, learn how they are helping to meet the needs of people who are blind, and postulate how these services might be enhanced in the future.
+Here are helpful videos from Way Map and Verizon / Way Map describing their work.

 - Eric Bridges, Executive Director, American Council of the Blind